 What to do for a Scorpion Sting

 Scorpion sting treatment is often quite easy.
 Those who lack more serious symptoms can treat a sting while at home.
 First, it should be cleaned using soap and water.
-Ice placed on the affected area for ten-minute increments will reduce any pain and swelling.
+Ice placed on the affected area for 20 minutes will reduce any pain and swelling.
 The cold may also prevent the venom from spreading as quickly.
-The application of an antihistamine or hydrocortisone creams fights itching or inflammation as well.
 Over-the-counter pain relievers such as ibuprofen can be used for pain.

 The Truth About Scorpion Stings